smarr/effortless-language-servers/README.md

 ## Use, and Start Language Server

-For using the plugin, it can be linked into the VS Code extension directory:
+For using the plugin, it can be linked into the VS Code extension directory.
+Please replace `$pathToCheckout` in the following with the actual path to your
+checkout:

 ```bash
 cd ~/.vscode/extensions